LP 71-82

 LP 71-82 is a red dwarf star, located in constellation Draco at 25.42 light-years from Earth.
 Kinematically, it is probably belongs to the Ursa Major Moving Group.

-Multiplicity surveys do not found any stellar companions to LP 71-82 as in 2014.

-Physical properties

 LP 71-82 is a flare star with a very strong activity, with at least four flares detected by 2019.
 Such activity is expected for a star with a short rotational period of just 6 hours.
 As a low mass star, it is fully convective.
 It is visible nearly pole-on, with rotational axis deflected from the Sun by 19° degrees.
 The star has a magnetic fields in chromosphere in 3.8-4.7 kilogauss range.

+Multiplicity surveys did not find any stellar companions to LP 71-82 as in 2014.